-From the architect.
+Text description provided by the architects.
 An adaptable, integrated, vernacular and low maintenance was requested by the client for her summer house in the Chapala Lake in Jalisco.
 Combined with a simple housing program the geometry responds to the way it is constructed.

 The cubes of the house represent the single parts of the family, which exist as individuals but also as a complete.
 The configurations of the cubes give possibility for individual space, by partly touching each other, partly overlapping and diving into each other.
 They create private, semi-public and public spaces in a complex way through a simple act.
 A house that can serve for all possible constellations that can come up in a family life.